Frequently Asked Questions

 Asia's Hope sets aside 18% of all contributions -- including those designated for specific projects and campaigns -- for non-restricted or 'where most needed' use.

-In 2011, 85% of our funds went directly to program expenses (everything we do in Asia), land purchases and building new homes for our children; of the remainder, 8% went to N. American personnel, 5% to run the 'home office,' and 2% to fund travel to and from our projects abroad.
+In 2015, 89% of our funds went directly to program expenses (everything we do in Asia), land purchases and building new homes for our children; 11% went to overhead and administrative costs.

 How can my church get involved?